xrdocs/8000/_blogs/cisco-8608-architecture.md

 Figure 3.
 Front view of an empty Cisco 8608 chassis
 {: .text-center}

-Cisco 8608 chassis utilizes a state-of-the-art orthogonal design with advanced cooling via front to back airflow, high power capacity and new power supplies.
-The chassis and all data path components.

 As shown in Figure 3, user needs to insert the followings:
 - Modular Port Adapter(MPA) sits vertically in the front of the chassis
 - Route Processor(RP) sits vertically in the front of the chassis